Youssefashraf50/Medium-bug-bounty-writeups-app/README.md

 # SecReports 📑

-**SecReports** is an application designed to collect writeups published on the Medium platform.
+**SecReports** is an application designed to collect writeups published on the **Medium platform**.
 Each writeup that gets published is automatically sorted into its corresponding category/section based on its topic.

 ## How It Works